 It’s my opinion when you are annually spending 500+ on supplies, you have a problem you need to solve.
 Remember that great art isn’t always the outcome of higher spending.
 You can look at your lessons and curriculum with your budget in mind.
 I have a portrait college lesson that I used to do that costs very little.
 I used old magazines the library saved for me.
 Be resourceful with cardboard.
 And there is so much to do with just paper and pencils!
 Check out all of these lessons here on My Art Lesson that can help stretch your budget while providing great art learning at the same time.

 Classroom management and organization can also factor into matters.
 Are scissors disappearing because they are constantly being “borrowed?”
-Do you find metal rulers bent in half after a certain wild class?
+Do you find metal rulers bent in half after a specific wild class?
 While we can’t prevent all these things, working on processes and procedures that help minimize loss and destructive behaviors is part of the big picture we must consider.
 Classroom management is part of the job.
 Do not hesitate to tier your supplies.
-For example, prang watercolor sets and markers for color theory with beginner classes, while advanced classes get quality acrylic paints and brushes.
+For example, prang watercolor sets and markers for color theory with beginner classes, while advanced courses get quality acrylic paints and brushes.

 Also, look for material exchange programs, Freecycle, and Facebook free groups in your area.
-Yard sales, a favorite hobby of mine, are another great source of inexpensive finds for things like still-life items.
+Yard sales, a favorite hobby, are another great source of inexpensive finds for still-life items.
 One year, I spotted several amazing wooden flat files for cheap on Facebook Marketplace and convinced my school to purchase them.
 Amazon wish lists are another way art teachers supplement their school budget.
 Some schools have fundraisers for the arts and even boosters for the arts.
 Always check with your schools, but you can solicit donations.
 At one school, I had a local frame shop that would call me a couple of times a year to offer me their scrap matboard.
 It wasn’t always little strips, but often the centers from really big mats they cut.
 Printers will often donate end rolls of paper.
 Donors Choose, GoFundMe, Adopt A Classroom, Art to Remember, and Artsonia are other ways to raise money.

 My Compromise